daviddalpiaz/appliedstats/data-and-programming.md

 Here we see `R` labeling the rows after the first since this is a large vector.
 Also, we see that by putting parentheses around the assignment, `R` both stores the vector in a variable called `y` and automatically outputs `y` to the console.

-Note that scalars do not exists in `R`.
+Note that scalars do not exist in `R`.
 They are simply vectors of length `1`.

 ```r